Top 10 Best Estate Cars

 Did we mention how good the drive is?
 Well, we’ll tell you some more anyway.
 That suspension is golden.
 It soaks up bumps and dents in the road so you hardly feel them, which makes the drive smooth and comfortable.

-Put it this way, people who spend a lot of time behind the wheel will appreciate this estate car.
+Put it this way, people who spend a lot of time behind the wheel will appreciate the Ford Mondeo.
+Oh, and there’s now also a plug-in hybrid model to pick from, adding to the appeal.

 - Supreme driving experience